tannysoft/line-today-feed/readme.txt

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/line-today-feed` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress

+== Frequently Asked Questions ==

+= Where can I find the new RSS Feed created by this plugin? =

+* The feed can be found at https://www.example.com/line-today-feed

 == Changelog ==

+= 1.0.1 =
+* Update RSS Feed created by this plugin.

 = 1.0.0 =
 * First public version.

 == Upgrade Notice ==

-= 1.0.0 =
+= 1.0.1 =
 * First public version.